 Assignments and Grading

-most likely to be "closed book, closed notes, closed everything" style
+These are traditional, written, "closed book, closed notes, closed

-exams.
-They will incorporate programming questions, theory questions, problem
+everything" style exam.
+They incorporate programming questions, theory

 The bulk of the assignments in this category will likely consist